A Strategy for Battling Your Grocery Budget

 Break out your organizing skills and use them to hunt for a bargain.
 To get the most bang for your buck, you can no longer just go to the closest market and picking up everything you need.
 It may be efficient but it might also be costly.

 Think of stores, outside your normal grocery chains, which may offer better prices.
 This time of year, you will find fresher and better priced produce at local farm stands or farmer’s markets.
-In addition, we buy a ton of things with our food money that we don’t eat, from hairspray to laundry detergent.
+In addition, we buy a ton of things with our food money that we do not eat, from hairspray to laundry detergent.
 Many of those things are cheaper in dollar or discount stores.

-Here are some tips to help organize for savings.
+Here are some tips to help organize for savings:

 Lay out the competing newspaper ads or look at them at the store’s website.
 Grab a sheet of paper.
 Make a list, by store, of the really great deals.
 Those include: